jjwithanr/obsidian_bible_study/docs/New Testament/Galatians/Galatians5.md

 #### v.21
 >For since death came through a man, the resurrection of the dead comes also through a man.

+#### v.22-23
+>But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, <sup>23</sup>gentleness and self-control.
+Against such things there is no law.

 #### v.24
 >Those who belong to Christ Jesus have crucified the sinful nature with its passions and desires.